umbraco/UmbracoDocs/Extending/FileSystemProviders/index.md

 When creating a `PhysicalFileSystem` it takes some dependencies like `IIOHelper`, but the last two parameters are what we're interested in.

 The `rootPath` is where your media will be stored on the disk.
-Since netcore by default store files in the `wwwroot`, we must put our desired folder somewhere within `wwwroot`, to ensure that we use `hostingEnvironment.MapPathWebRoot(~/CustomMediaFolder)`.
+Since netcore by default stores files in the `wwwroot`, we must put our desired folder somewhere within `wwwroot` to ensure that we use `hostingEnvironment.MapPathWebRoot(~/CustomMediaFolder)`.
 The `~` will be mapped to your `wwwroot` folder, so the final `rootPath` will be `your/project/path/wwwroot/CustomMediaFolder`.
 The `~` is therefore important.

 The `rootUrl` is the base URL that your media files will be served from.
 In this case, your image URL could look something like `mysite.com/CustomMediaFolder/MyAwesomePicture.png`.
 Again the `~` is important.